What Is a TLD? All You Need to Know About Top Level Domains

 - .jp – Japan

 One of the examples is .fm – a ccTLD for the Federated States of Micronesia.
-Because it’s usually associated with radio broadcasting format, radio-related websites may use domain names with extensions .fm as well.
+As it is usually associated with radio broadcasting format, radio-related websites may also use domain names with extensions .fm.

 Infrastructure Top-Level Domain

-The only infrastructure top-level domain available is ARPA.
-It stands for website Address and Routing Parameter Area, and IANA reserves it for Internet Engineering Task Force (IETF).
-Therefore, only management of network infrastructure is allowed to use this TLD.
+The only infrastructure TLD is ARPA.
+It stands for Address and Routing Parameter Area, and IANA reserves it for Internet Engineering Task Force (IETF).
+Therefore, only management of network infrastructure is allowed to use such a TLD.